kartoza/sawps/docs/src/user/guide/registering.md

 You will be redirected to the registration page where you will be prompted to fill in some information.
 Namely; your first name, Last name (surname), Email address you'd like associated with your account, and the password you will use to log in to the platform.
 Once you have filled in all of the information click on the `REGISTER` button at the bottom of the registration window.

+> **Hint:** Read the descriptor beneath the password fields to ensure you have a strong password for security reasons, or use a password manages to generate a password of 14 characters.

 ![Registering 2](./img/registering-2.png)

 A popup will appear letting you know that a verification email will then be sent to the address you have provided.